sksundaram-learning/aristotle-metadata-registry/docs/installing/thirdparty.rst

 Haystack
 --------

-For search to work Haystack is required to be installed, there are no options to disable this, as without search a registry is quite useless.
+For search to work, Haystack is required to be installed.
+There are no options to disable this, as without search a registry is quite useless.
 However you can change some settings.

 * ``HAYSTACK_SEARCH_RESULTS_PER_PAGE`` - Self explanatory,  this defaults to 10 items per page.